martinvonz/jj/docs/FAQ.md

 If you're familiar with Git, you might expect the current bookmark to move forward when you commit.
 However, Jujutsu does not have a concept of a "current bookmark".

-To move bookmarks, use `jj bookmark set`.
+To move bookmarks, use `jj bookmark move`.

 ### I made a commit and `jj git push --all` says "Nothing changed" instead of pushing it.
 What do I do?